Does your chatbot sound like a robot?

 Typically, low-tech chatbots can only repeat preprogrammed phrases.
 However, humans adapt to mood, personality, and behavior.
 To make your chatbot really feel more friendly and human-like, it needs to be able to do the same.

-Look for a chatbot that Interprets questions through natural language processing (NLP) to determine how to answer it.
+Look for a chatbot that interprets questions through natural language processing (NLP) to determine how to answer them.
 NLP allows bots to pick up on human speech patterns in a much more sophisticated way.

 You can also add empathetic language to various points in the chatbot script.
 Phrases like “I understand” and “I’m sorry to hear that” go a long way in soothing customer frustrations.